Anatomical feature-prioritized loss for enhanced MR to CT translation: Method

 \subsection{Reconstruction from patches}

 To address the memory constraints associated with processing 3D models, we adopt a patch-based approach for each synthesis model.
-To ensure smooth reconstruction and mitigate border effects between patches, we utilize standard median reconstruction on voxel intensities, with patches defined by a tiling of 0.5.
-This method preserves high-frequency details, resulting in a visually more accurate and detailed final output.
-While mean reconstruction often acts as a smoothing filter that can perform better on certain metrics, median reconstruction provides superior visual quality by maintaining the finer details.
+Patch size is automatically determined by nnU-Net’s built-in optimization based on available GPU memory.
+To ensure smooth reconstruction and mitigate border effects between patches, we use patches with 50\% overlap in each spatial dimension.
+During inference, we apply median fusion on the voxel intensities in overlapping regions.
+This method helps preserve high-frequency details, resulting in a visually more accurate and detailed final output.
+While mean fusion tends to smooth the output and can yield slightly better intensity-based scores, median fusion better maintains anatomical sharpness and fine structures, which is crucial for downstream tasks.